Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: THEORETICAL ANALYSIS OF FINGERPRINT METHOD IN SPIN SYSTEM

-we can get the noise distribution in the rotating frame.
-From the geometric perspective, the noise $\delta \boldsymbol{\Psi} = (\delta \tilde{S}_x,\delta \tilde{S}_y)^\mathsf{T}$ distributes in a ellipse with the major and minor axes in the direction of $\mathbf{v}_1 = (\sin\phi,\cos\phi)^\mathsf{T}$ and $\mathbf{v}_2 = (-\cos\phi,\sin\phi)^\mathsf{T}$ with length of $\sigma_1$ and $\sigma_2$.
-And $s$ is the value of the chi-squared distribution $\chi^2_k$.
+the major and minor axes in the direction of $\mathbf{v}_1 = (\sin\phi,\cos\phi)^\mathsf{T}$ and $\mathbf{v}_2 = (-\cos\phi,\sin\phi)^\mathsf{T}$ with length of $\sigma_1$ and $\sigma_2$.
+The $s$ is the value of the chi-squared distribution $\chi^2_k$.
 In our situation the degrees of freedom $k = 2$, so that when choosing $s = 5.99$, the ellipse equation presents the area with $95\%$ probability of the noise distribution.
-The simulation result is displayed in Fig.~\ref{fig:noisedistrubution}, a noise realization contain fifty thousand samples described by Eq.~(\ref{eq:covariance_withphi}) is displayed, and the colorbar indicates the sample distribution number in every counter cells.
+The simulation result is displayed in Fig.~\ref{fig:noisedistrubution}, a noise realization containing fifty thousand samples described by Eq.~(\ref{eq:covariance_withphi}) is displayed, and the colorbar indicates the sample distribution number in every counter cells.
 Besides that the ellipse equation is also displayed by the dashed line, which can be confirmed to contain $95\%$ of the samples.

 By changing the modulated phase delay, the major and minor axes of the ellipse will clockwise rotate following the phase delay $\phi$.
-It seems to be easily understand how the phase affects the noise distribution and to control the noise to meet our requirements.
+It seems to be easy to understand how the phase affects the noise distribution and to control the noise to meet our requirements.
 However, in the real experimental settings, owing to the modulated frequency choosing and the phase-frequency response of instruments, the modulated phase delay $\phi$ may be unpredictable and unstable, which will cause an incorrect and non repeatable noise measurement.
 Appendix~\ref{section_experiment_ap} shows how the control of $\phi$ allows a stable measurement noise statistics.